 Have you ever truly taken the time to appreciate the sacrifices that women have made so that others could have a better life?
-Many times her offerings go unnoticed because people do not miss what they never knew they had.
-Other times her sacrifices are simply under-appreciated because she is “doing what she is supposed to do.”
+Many times, her offerings go unnoticed because people do not miss what they never knew they had.
+Other times, her sacrifices are underappreciated because she is “doing what she is supposed to do.”
 Is she supposed to defer her dreams?

 After graduating from Lincoln Normal School as valedictorian in 1945, Scott followed her sister (Edythe) by attending Antioch College through its Interracial Education Program.

 It was at Antioch where Scott King became politically active.
 This was largely inspired by her experience of racial discrimination when the local school board denied her request to perform her second year of required practice teaching at Yellow Springs public schools.

 She appealed to the Antioch College administration, which sought to remedy the situation by employing her at the college’s associated laboratory school for a second year.
 When Scott King won a scholarship to the New England Conservatory of Music, she transferred.
 There is where she met her husband.

 Although Scott King discovered ways to infuse her musical voice into her civil rights work, she understood that by marrying Dr. King she would need to forgo her aspirations of having a career in the music industry.
 For the love of one man and then for the love of millions of people, she sacrificed.
 This act became symbolic for many African-American women during the movement.
 Have you ever loved like that?

 Scott King was not oblivious to the sexism of the Civil Rights Movement.
 In the